|

 Adam Jerzy Czartoryski

 (1770-1861, pron.
-Chartohryskee),
+Chartohryskee), a friend and

-a friend and adviser of TsarAlexander I
+adviser of TsarAlexander I until 1815.

-However, after his death, she was not allowed to marry him and he married late
+death, she was not allowed to marry him and he married late in life, when he

-in life, when he was in exile in Paris.
+was in exile in Paris.

 Czartoryski's political career reflected the